jacoborus/estilo/README.md

 Estilo
 ======

+**Estilo** is a tool for creating, improving and maintaining colorschemes for vim and its ecosystem.

 Generate full vim colorschemes from yaml templates with node.js

 Estilo is a vim color scheme preprocessor

 ## Usage

+### tl:dr

+Install *Estilo* in a npm package, edit the templates and `npm run build`

+### Step by step

-Create a npm module and fill package.json data (this data will be used later for rendering your scheme)
+Create a npm module and fill package.json data (this data will be used when rendering your scheme)

 ```sh
 mkdir mycolors && cd mycolors && npm init